qlab-utwente/Quantum-Dice-by-UTwente/Arduino/README.md

 # 🎲 QuantumDice Software Flasher

-Web-based firmware flasher for QuantumDice ESP32 devices.
+Web-based firmware flasher for Quantum Dice ESP32 devices.
 Flash your ESP32 directly from your browser - no drivers or Python installation required!

 If you want to upload the Arduino sketches yourself, please follow [these instructions](/Arduino/QuantumDice/README.md).